pingcap/docs/tiup/tiup-dm-topology-reference.md

 - `host`: specifies the machine to deploy to.
 The field value is an IP address and is mandatory.
 - `ssh_port`: specifies the SSH port to connect to the target machine for operations.
 If the field is not specified, the `ssh_port` in the `global` section is used.
 - `name`: specifies the name of the DM-master instance.
 The name must be unique for different instances.
 Otherwise, the cluster cannot be deployed.
-- `port`: specifies the port on which DM master provides services.
+- `port`: specifies the port on which DM-master provides services.
 The default value is "8261".
-- `peer_port`: specifies the port for communication between DM masters.
+- `peer_port`: specifies the port for communication between DM-masters.
 The default value is "8291".
 - `deploy_dir`: specifies the deployment directory.
 If the field is not specified, or specified as a relative directory, the deployment directory is generated according to the `deploy_dir` configuration in the `global` section.
 - `data_dir`: specifies the data directory.
 If the field is not specified, or specified as a relative directory, the data directory is generated according to the `data_dir` configuration in the `global` section.
 - `log_dir`: specifies the log directory.
 If the field is not specified, or specified as a relative directory, the log directory is generated according to the `log_dir` configuration in the `global` section.